qwertie/ecsharp/lllpg/7-error-handling.md

 In this case, when LLLPG sees `'.'` it decides to enter the optional item `(&{!dot} '.'
 '0'..'9'+)?`  without checking `&{!dot}` first, because `'.'` is not considered a valid input for _skipping_ the optional item.
 Basically LLLPG thinks "if there's a dot here, matching the optional item is the only reasonable thing to do".
 So, it assumes there is a `Check(bool, string)` method, which it calls to check `&{!dot}` _after_ prediction.

 Currently you can't (in general) force an and-predicate to be checked as part of prediction; prediction analysis checks and-predicates _only_ when needed to resolve ambiguity.
-Nor can you suppress `Check` statements or override the second parameter to `Check`.
-Let me know if this limitation is causing problems for you.
+You can't suppress `Check` statements either, but you can override the second parameter to `Check` in a semantic predicate using a string attribute inside the curly braces, e.g. `&{["Too many dots"] !dot}`.

 That's it for error handling in LLLPG!